-Housing the capital of the world’s largest democracy, Delhi is home to about 10 Million people and boasts of being the Rome of the east.
+Housing the capital of the world’s largest democracy, Delhi is home to about 10 million people and boasts of being the Rome of the East.

-At first glance, just the number of people can overwhelm a lot of mortals but spending some time here is bound to make one fall in love with the place.
+At first glance, just the number of people can overwhelm a lot of mortals, but spending some time here is bound to make one fall in love with the place.

-Babur, who founded the Mughal Dynasty in India set Delhi as one of his capitals along with Agra and Lahore.
+Babur, who founded the Mughal Dynasty in India, set Delhi as one of his capitals, along with Agra and Lahore.

 Babur was invited to attack the Lodi Kingdom (which ruled Delhi then) by one of its own governors who felt disaffected with the Lodi ruler.
-He was the ruler of Fergana, a pace in modern Uzbekistan, but upon seeing the strategic and geographical advantages that Delhi has to offer, he decided to settle here.
+He was the ruler of Fergana, a province in modern Uzbekistan, but upon seeing the strategic and geographical advantages that Delhi has to offer, he decided to settle here.

 And Delhi seems to have moved light years ahead of its ancient capital city rivals.